-A. The emergency operations plan shall consist of a single document to address all hazards that may negatively impact the school including, but not limited to, active shooter, hostage, bomb threat, act of terrorism, infectious logical, or human-caused events that the Superintendent knew or should have reasonably known about the bealth or safety of students, employees, administrators, or property.
-The document will include mpro since the hearth of safety of students, employees, administrators, of property.
-The document will mende 1. a hazard identification and risk analysis (i.e., a process to identify hazards and assess the vulnerability 1. associated with each); 2. an all-hazards emergency operations plan organized around five (5) mission areas: prevention, protecti mitigation, response, and recovery; The plan shall be consistent with the National Incident Management System (NIMS) principles.
-3. the access and functional needs of the students, teachers, and staff; 4. education for students, staff, and administrators to avoid, deter, or stop an imminent crime or safety iss threatened or actual; 5. procedures for notifying law enforcement, fire, EMS, emergency management, mental health provider public health officials, and other outside experts who could assist in responding to and recovering from emergency; 6. a threat assessment plan developed as prescribed by Ohio Revised Code Section 5502.263, including a protocol for school threat assessment teams established pursuant to Ohio Revised Code Section 3313.6 The plan shall be updated and revised at least every three (3) years from the previous date of complian to reflect lessons learned and best practices to continually improve the plan.
-The areas of improvement identified in the emergency management test and actual emergencies at the school buildings will be a source for lessons learned. floo plan unique to each floor of the building. site plan that includes all building property and surrounding property. n em ergency contact information sheet.
+- A. The emergency operations plan shall consist of a single document to address all hazards that may negatively impact the school including, but not limited to, active shooter, hostage, bomb threat, act of terrorism, infectious diseases or pandemic, severe weather, bullying, threats of violence or threats to life, and any other natural, technological, or human-caused events that the Superintendent knew or should have reasonably known about that compromise the health or safety of students, employees, administrators, or property.
+The document will include: - 1. a hazard identification and risk analysis (i.e., a process to identify hazards and assess the vulnerability associated with each); - 2. an all-hazards emergency operations plan organized around five (5) mission areas: prevention, protection, mitigation, response, and recovery;

+The plan shall be consistent with the National Incident Management System (NIMS) principles.

+- 3. the access and functional needs of the students, teachers, and staff; - 4. education for students, staff, and administrators to avoid, deter, or stop an imminent crime or safety issue, threatened or actual; - 5. procedures for notifying law enforcement, fire, EMS, emergency management, mental health providers, public health officials, and other outside experts who could assist in responding to and recovering from an emergency; - 6. a threat assessment plan developed as prescribed by Ohio Revised Code Section 5502.263, including a protocol for school threat assessment teams established pursuant to Ohio Revised Code Section 3313.669;

+The plan shall be updated and revised at least every three (3) years from the previous date of compliance to reflect lessons learned and best practices to continually improve the plan.
+The areas of improvement identified in the emergency management test and actual emergencies at the school buildings will be a source for lessons learned.

-F. Proof of completion of an approved threat assessment training program for each member of the building's threat assessment team.
+- B. A floor plan unique to each floor of the building. - C. A site plan that includes all building property and surrounding property. - D. An emergency contact information sheet. - E. Stakeholder signatures. - F. Proof of completion of an approved threat assessment training program for each member of the building's threat assessment team.